 As I’ve mentioned in our definitive guide to being faster in F1 22, your on-throttle diff setup can help limit wheelspin under acceleration.

 Essentially, your on-throttle diff controls the rate at which your rear wheels spin in relation to each other.
-The closer you set your on-throttle diff to 100%, the closer to each other both rear wheels spin.
+The closer you set your on-throttle diff to 100%, the closer your rear wheels spin to eachother.
 At 100% both rear wheels will spin at the same speed at all times.

 Setting a high value here can help your maximum traction potential as well as keeping your mid-corner speed high during fast turns.
 It will help drive your car through a corner at greater speed.

 However, the higher you go with your on-throttle diff, the easier it will be to spin up your rear wheels under acceleration from low speed.
 Instead, a lower value (closer to 50%) will allow each rear wheel to spin independently at different speeds.
 This approach is good for reducing wheel spin at slower speeds.

 And it will also help reduce the chance of wheel spin during wet conditions in F1 22.